 Course Objectives: In this course, the students will be introduced to some variational problems.
-The students will be exposed and gain familiarity with certain classical variational problems.
+The students will be exposed to and will gain familiarity with certain classical variational problems.

 Course Outcomes: Upon the completion of the course, the student will be able to